panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 // logs 12
 ```

-This post suggests 5 useful tips that will make you even more productive when using `console.log()`.
+This post presents 5 useful tips to make you more productive when using `console.log()`.

 ## 1. Naming logged variables

-When logging many variables, you may find difficult to understand to what log corresponds to a specific variable.
+When logging many variables, sometimes it's difficult to understand what variable corresponds to a log in the console.

-Let's log some variables:
+For example, let's log some variables:

 ```javascript{2}
 function sum(a, b) {